 Admission to UNC Asheville is competitive.
-The Admissions Committee reviews each candidate's application individually, considering all aspects of the applicant's record before rendering a decision.
-The committee places strong emphasis on the quality of the candidate's high school curriculum, performance, trends and class rank (if provided).
-The candidate's performance on standardized tests is also important during an application review, where the candidate's best test performance is used in the final decision-making review.
+The Office of Admissions reviews each candidate's application individually, considering all aspects of the applicant's record before rendering a decision.
+The Admissions Application Review Committee places strong emphasis on the quality of the candidate's high school curriculum, performance, trends and class rank (if provided).
+The candidate's performance on standardized tests is also important during an application review, where the candidate's best test performance is used in the final decisionmaking review.
 The comprehensive review of all applicants is designed to look deeper than numbers and data to determine a student's overall fit with UNC Asheville.
-Toward that end, the committee also considers qualitative data when determining admission, including the application essay, extracurricular activity, honors achieved, leadership roles, special talents and abilities, and other contributions that an individual might bring to the UNC Asheville community.
+Toward that end, the Committee also considers qualitative data when determining admission, including the application essay, extracurricular activity, honors achieved, leadership roles, special talents and abilities, and other contributions that an individual might bring to the UNC Asheville community.
 Our goal is to determine a candidate's fit for the diverse, public, liberal arts educational experience at UNC Asheville.
-Applications for admission are reviewed on a deadline-based schedule.
+Applications for admission are reviewed on a rolling basis until such time that the University determines capacity has been met.
+Because capacity could be determined without notice, students are encouraged to apply early to increase the likelihood of space-availability.
 Students will be notified of the admission decision by mail.
-Please see the Office of Admissions website at admissions.unca.edu for deadlines and notification dates.
+Please see the Office of Admissions website at admissions.unca.edu for additional information.

-First-Time Freshman
+First-Time, First-Year Freshman

-First-time freshman applicants should apply early.
-Candidates are guaranteed priority consideration for both admission and scholarships, provided they apply during the Early Action application process, which includes a November 15 priority deadline and a December 15 notification date.
-UNC Asheville considers applicants for admission during the rest of the application cycle on a rolling basis as space permits.
-UNC Asheville awards merit-based scholarships and need-based institutional grants in conjunction with the Early Action application process for those candidates who submit all application materials by November 15.
-Merit-based scholarships and need-based institutional grants may be awarded to candidates who apply after the Early Action process priority deadline as long as funds remain available.
-If merit-based and need-based resources are situationally important for a student or family, these candidates should strongly consider following the Early Action process.
+First-time, first-year freshman applicants should apply early.
+Candidates are guaranteed priority consideration for both admission and scholarships until such time the University determines capacity has been met for fall enrollment.
+UNC Asheville awards meritbased scholarships and need-based institutional grants after a student is offered admission (scholarships) and in conjunction with the financial aid packaging process (grants) as long as funds remain available.
+If merit-based and need-based resources are situationally important for a student or family, these candidates should strongly consider applying as early as possible to ensure maximum consideration.